SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 ```

 ## Security
-Each endpoint's rate limits will be documented.
-The rate limits shouldn't be hit through regular operation, but should be taken into account on the frontend.
-If a rate limit is hit, a 429 response code will be given with a Retry-After header in seconds.
 Each open port listened to will be treated as potentially malicious and will attempt not to process any invalid requests.
 This should be run in some sort of service that auto-restarts.
 Communication with the REST API should be done over TLS using the specified self-signed certificate from the environment variables.

 ## Security Checklist (to review after finished)